Z-ajamy/alx-low_level_programming/0x02-functions_nested_loops/README.md

-prints the sign of a number
+function that computes the absolute value of an integer.